ligato/docs/docs/tutorials/05_kv-scheduler.md

   - value: { name:"route3" interface_name:"if3"  }
 ```

-The route comes first, but it is postponed (cached) since the dependent interface does not exist and the scheduler does not know when it will appear.
+The route comes first, but it is cached, since the dependent interface does not exist, and the KV Scheduler does not know when it will appear.
 The route is marked as `[NOOP IS-PENDING]`.

 ```bash
 1. CREATE: